 Additionally, you can use your favorite per-process monitoring program (top, htop, prstat, etc ...) to quickly check the CPU consumption of the main KeyDB process.
 If it is high while the traffic is not, it is usually a sign that slow commands are used.

 IMPORTANT NOTE: a VERY common source of latency generated by the execution

 of slow commands is the use of the

 KEYS, as documented in the KeyDB documentation, should only be used for

 debugging purposes.
-Since KeyDB 2.8 a new commands were introduced in order to
+New commands were introduced in order to

 iterate the key space and other large collections incrementally, please check